How to cope after losing your job due to COVID-19

 I’ll be the first to admit it: my new years’ resolutions did not include “shelter in place” – you know, no more than a shameless homebody would resolve to stay home anyway.
 I’m lucky though.
-The President of Synergis IT and Creative has committed to maintaining and supporting our internal staff and those who work for Synergis, so unlike thousands of others worried about their jobs and incomes across the nation, I can rest easy at night knowing my work is waiting downstairs for me in the morning.
+The President of Synergis has committed to maintaining and supporting our internal staff and those who work for Synergis, so unlike thousands of others worried about their jobs and incomes across the nation, I can rest easy at night knowing my work is waiting downstairs for me in the morning.

 If you’re one of that number whose position has been affected during this global crisis, let me first say this: that sucks.
 I’m so sorry.
 And I want to help.